-- 6.1 Appendix 1 shows the current licence fees (unchanged since 1 April 2018) and the proposed licence fees for any application where a new licence would be issued in the financial year 2022/23 or where a late application was received on 31st March 2022 or later for a licence that expired at any time before. - 6.2 In order to ensure the fees reflect the cost of administering the licensing scheme and processing the licences, as well as compliance with those licences (and a proportion for enforcement against landlords illegally operating without a licence, but not related to any prosecution costs), the fee calculations are based projections for salary, premises and other costs for 2022/23. - 6.3 Members will note that the proposed fees are split into a non-refundable application fee and a licence fee.
+- 4.3 Failure to apply for a licence is a criminal offence and can result in a civil penalty or an unlimited fine. - 4.4 To grant a licence, we must be satisfied that: - the proposed licence holder is the most appropriate person to hold the licence - the proposed licence holder, and any manager of the property, is a "fit and proper person" - proper management standards are in place at the property - valid gas, electrical, and energy performance certificates are in place for the property - 5.0 Who must hold the licence? - 5.1 The landlord, or someone they nominate, such as a manager or agent, can hold the licence, provided that person is in agreement, as the licence must be held by the most appropriate 'fit and proper' person. - 5.2 In determining whether a licence-holder is 'fit and proper, we will consider: - any previous convictions relating to violence, sexual offences, drugs and fraud - whether the proposed licence holder has broken any laws relating to housing or landlord and tenant issues - whether the person has been found guilty of unlawful discrimination - 6.0 The Proposed Fees: - 6.1 Appendix 1 shows the proposed licence fees - 6.2 In order to ensure the fees reflect the cost of administering the licensing scheme and processing the licences, as well as compliance with those licences (and a proportion for enforcement against landlords illegally operating without a licence, but not related to any prosecution costs), the fee calculations are based on projections for salary, premises and other costs for the duration of the designation. - 6.3 Members will note that the proposed fees are split into a non-refundable application fee and a licence fee.
 This split is required further to case law set by R (Hemming and Others) vs Westminster City Council.
-Each fee takes account of salary costs, overhead costs, and processing and activity times. - 6.4 The introduction of additional fees for paper applications relates to the extra work entailed in sending out the paper application and checking the paperwork, scanning and uploading it onto the electronic system.. - 6.5 We have introduced a new service relating to an advice visit pre application where officers will visit the premises an assist in clarifying any issues for the applicant. - 6.6 There will no longer be a reduction in the overall cost of licence (application fee and licence fee) for membership of the Midland Landlord Accreditation Scheme.
-This because being a member of this scheme does not reduce the time spent in determining applications and administering the scheme to its members.
-Therefore, any fee reduction would result in a shortfall the income required to deliver the licensing scheme. - 6.7 There is no separate fee proposed for renewals as the time spent assessing renewal applications and administering the licence scheme for renewals is the same as that spent for any new licence application. - 6.8 It is acknowledged that there is a considerable increase in the cost of an mandatory HMO licence, but this increase will enable the Council to ensure that it is meeting its obligations and duties in relation to processing licences within a reasonable timeframe and carrying out the appropriate inspections to ensure that the conditions of the licence are complied with and that the standard and safety of premises is at the required level.
+Each fee takes account of salary costs, overhead costs, and processing and activity times. - 6.5 There is no separate fee proposed for renewals as the time spent assessing renewal applications and administering the licence scheme for renewals is the same as that spent for any new licence application. - 6.6 The fee will enable the Council to ensure that it is meeting its obligations and duties in relation to processing licences within a reasonable timeframe and carrying out the appropriate inspections to ensure that the conditions of the licence are complied with and that the standard and safety of premises is at the required level.
 It also enables the scheme to identify premises that are operating illegally and bring them into the scheme using appropriate enforcement powers.

-7. Duration of a Licence
+7.0 Duration of a Licence

-- 7.1 Mandatory HMO licences may be issued for a duration up to five years.
+- 7.1 Licences issued under the designation may be issued for a duration up to five years.
 However, the duration is at the discretion of the local authority when considering each application on its merit.
-It is our intention to issue a licence for five years unless one of the matters below are raised in which case we will consider limiting the duration of the licence to one year - the application follows an investigation made by the council - the application follows a request made by the council - where a property should have been licensed previously - there is evidence of previous poor management of an HMO - the planning status for use of the property as an HMO is unconfirmed - 7.2 In relation to the last bullet point consideration has been given to Waltham Forest v Khan [2017] UKUT 153 (LC) refer to appendix 3.
+It is our intention to issue a licence for five years unless one of the matters below are raised in which case we will consider limiting the duration of the licence to one year: - the application follows an investigation made by the council - the application follows a request made by the council - where a property should have been licensed previously - there is evidence of previous poor property management - the planning status for use of the property is unconfirmed - 7.2 In relation to the last bullet point consideration has been given to Waltham Forest v Khan [2017] UKUT 153 (LC) referred to in Appendix 3.